MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/use-client.md

 The RMS client provides protection only.
 This client is automatically installed with some applications, such as Office applications, the Azure Information Protection clients, and RMS-enlightened applications from software vendors.
 However, it can also be [installed by itself](https://www.microsoft.com/en-us/download/details.aspx?id=38396), to support [synchronizing files from IRM-protected libraries and OneDrive for Business](https://support.office.com/article/Deploy-the-new-OneDrive-sync-client-in-an-enterprise-environment-3f3a511c-30c6-404a-98bf-76f95c519668), and for developers who want to integrate rights management protection into line-of-business applications.

-## Choose which labeling client to use
+## Choose which labeling client to use for Windows computers

 Where possible, use one of the labeling clients because labels abstract the complexity of applying protection for users, and labels also provide classification so you can track and manage your data.

-Your choice of labeling client might be influenced by which management portal you use:
+Your choice of labeling client for your Windows computers might be influenced by which management portal you use:

 - The Office built-in labeling client and the Azure Information Protection unified labeling client download labels and policy settings from the following admin centers:
     - Office 365 Security & Compliance Center